Preparing Perennial Plants for Winter

 If you are growing plants that are hardy in your zone and live where snow cover is plentiful each winter, you probably don't have to worry about mulching your garden, though it's always insurance to give them some extra protection.
 It's newly planted perennials that are the exception.
 Definitely tuck some mulch around them for their first winter.

 The purpose of a winter mulch is to keep the soil temperature even and prevent heaving of roots due to alternate freezing and thawing of the ground.
 Waiting until the ground is frozen before mulching is not only best for your plants but also discourages rodents from making a cozy home there.
 Use a mulch that does not pack down and smother your plants.
 Shredded leaves, pine needles, straw, or evergreen boughs are good choices.
 Snow provides the best insulating mulch, it goes down gradually and melts gradually.

 Watering the Garden

 If you live where it has been dry this growing season, keep watering your garden until the ground freezes.
-Usually there is plentiful moisture in the fall but many areas experienced drought conditions this summer and the ground is dry.
+Usually there is plentiful moisture in the fall, but many areas have experienced drought conditions in recent summers and the ground is dry.
 Plants that are water stressed will have a tough time surviving the winter.